eswann/MassTransit/src/MassTransit/Transports/README.md

 ## Transport aims

-Provide a first-citizen class transport to MassTransit that supports all the message patterns we'd want:
+Provide a first-citizen class transport to Burrows that supports all the message patterns we'd want:

  * Publish to any listener (that may or may not have subscribed already)
  * Polymorphic Message Routing